-Audit Fee Non-audit Fee Fees paid to External Auditors S\$177,000 S\$22,000
+Fees paid to External Auditors

+Audit Fee S\$222,000 Non-audit Fee S\$7.000

-The non-audit fee related to tax filing and tax advisory services.
+The non-audit fee relates to tax filing and tax advisory services.

 Based on the above review, the Audit Committee is of the opinion that KPMG is, and is perceived to be, independent for the purpose of the Group's statutory audit.